flamancini/2P6_fourier/README.md

 Lecturer: Flavia Mancini

-📌 About This Repository
+📌 **About This Repository**

-This repository contains a Jupyter Notebook designed for students enrolled in the 2P6: Signal Processing and Data Analysis course at the University of Cambridge.
+This repository contains a Jupyter Notebook designed for students enrolled in the 2P6: Signal Processing and Data Analysis course at the University of Cambridge, CUED.
 The notebook provides an interactive learning environment to explore key signal processing concepts through practical Python implementations.

-🚀 Getting Started
+🚀 **Getting Started**

 1️⃣ Clone the Repository